In 2022, tuition for full-time students at The Catholic University of America was $53,040 a year.

-The Catholic University of America is a private, religious institution, so it has the same tuition for residents of DC as it does for residents from other states.
+The Catholic University of America is a private, religious institution, so it has the same tuition for students from DC as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 These institutions offer reduced tuition for students who are residents of that state.

-The Catholic University of America has the same tuition for international students as for those from out of state.
+Tuition at The Catholic University of America is the same for every student.

 International students without financial need may be eligible for merit-based institutional scholarships.